zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/README.md

 ---
-description: Setting your team up for success with a project repository.
+description: Setting your team up for success with a well-architected ZenML project.
 ---

 # 😸 Setting up a Well-Architected ZenML Project